cceremuga/ionosphere/README.md

 * Ensure your RTL-SDR device is connected.
 * Download and extract the latest [binary release](https://github.com/cceremuga/ionosphere/releases/) for your OS.
 * Edit `config/config.yml` to match your needs.
-  * If configured for automatic beaconing, you may edit the config `comment` element to include a latitude, longitude, and symbol i.e. `!DDMM.hhN/DDDMM.hhWIhttp://ionosphere.xyz`
+  * If configured for automatic beaconing, you may edit the `comment` element to include a latitude, longitude, and symbol i.e. `!DDMM.hhN/DDDMM.hhWIhttp://ionosphere.xyz RX IGate`
-  * Additional documentation on the [APRS protocol](http://www.aprs.net/vm/DOS/PROTOCOL.HTM) and [symbols](http://www.aprs.org/symbols.html) is available.
+  * You may find additional documentation on the [APRS protocol](http://www.aprs.net/vm/DOS/PROTOCOL.HTM) and [symbols](http://www.aprs.org/symbols.html) useful for custom comment formats.
 * In a terminal, from the directory containing Ionosphere, run `./ionosphere`.

 ## Roadmap

 * Unit tests.
 Shameful there are none yet! :sadpanda:
-* Plugin framework.
+* Live map showing packets as they are received and uploaded.

 ## Security and Privacy